ato/lein-clojars/README.md

 Clojars.org Leiningen Plugin
 ============================

-**Deprecated: Leiningen can now [deploy to Clojars](https://github.com/ato/clojars-web/wiki/Pushing) out of the box.**

-This plugin is no longer being maintained.
+Deprecated: This plugin is no longer being maintained as Leiningen can now [push to Clojars](https://github.com/ato/clojars-web/wiki/Pushing) with `lein deploy clojars`.

 About
 -----